 The Python cos Function allows finding the trigonometry Cosine for the numeric values.
 In this example, we are going to find the Cosine values of different data types and display the output.

-TIP: Please refer Python acos Function article to find the Arc Cosine of the specified Python expression.
+TIP: Please refer acos method article to find the Arc Cosine of the specified Python expression.

-First, We declared Python List and Tuple with some random values.
-Next, we used the cos Function directly on both the Positive integer and negative integer.
-The following statements find the Cosine of the corresponding values.
+First, We declared List and Tuple with some random values.
+Next, we used this Python cos method directly on both positive and negative integers.
+The first two statements find the Cosine of the corresponding values.

-Next, We used the cos Function on Tuple and List items.
-If you see the above screenshot, the Python cos function is working perfectly on them.
+Next, We used the cosine Function on Tuple and List items.
+The above screenshot shows that the function is working perfectly on them.

 print('Cosine value of Multiple Number = %.2f' %math.cos(10 + 20 - 40))